Chr15w1986/Python_PP3/README.md

 ## USER STORIES

-* As a user, I want the game to have varying difficulty
+* As a User, I want the game to have varying difficulty
-* As a user, I want to easily understand the main purpose of the game
+* As a User, I want to easily understand the main purpose of the game
-* As a user, I want a choice of games
+* As a User, I want a choice of games
-* As a user, I want to be able to see how many lives I have left
+* As a User, I want to be able to see how many lives I have left
-* As a user, I want the option to play again
+* As a User, I want the option to play again

 ## FEATURES

 * The Features I want the game to have are:
-    * Allow the user to guess a number between 1 and (a number chosen by the user)
+    * Allow the User to guess a number between 1 and (a number chosen by the User)
     * To give an aspect of difficulty with 5 'lives' or attempts
-    * If either game is lost or finished, the user will be presented with a restart game option
+    * If either game is lost or finished, the User will be presented with a restart game option
     * To provide a game where the User guesses the AI number and the AI then has a chance to guess the User's number
-    * Make sure any user input is validated to prevent improper value input
+    * Make sure any User input is validated to prevent improper value input

 ### Gameplay components:
 #### User vs AI